Saints and Soldiers: Production

+Development

-Ryan Little's first project was short film The Last Good War, which won a Student Emmy.
+Ryan Little's first project was the short film The Last Good War, which won a Student Emmy.
 Little wanted to produce a World War II themed feature film.
-In 2002, new director Ryan Little teamed up with film producer Adam Abel to create the film production company, Go Films.
+In 2002, Little teamed up with producer Adam Abel to create the production company, Go Films.
 After finding a private investor in California, Little and Abel sought to produce the film on a budget of $780,000.
 The original title of the film was "Saints and War".

 Before the film had a script, the filmmakers scouted filming locations, determining the film's plot based on available locations and props.
 They researched World War II events and interviewed World War II veterans to develop the story and characters.

+Casting

 Little and Abel quickly cast Corbin Allred and Kirby Heyborne.
-However, because Heyborne has appeared in many other LDS Church related movie roles, they instructed Heyborne to grow a mustache, dye his hair, use a British accent, and smoke during the movie.
-Because Heyborne did not smoke, he smoked herbal cigarettes in the movie and practiced dragging daily for a few weeks before filming.
+However, because Heyborne had roles in many other films related to the Church of Jesus Christ of Latter-day Saints (LDS Church), they instructed Heyborne to grow a mustache, dye his hair, use a British accent, and smoke during the movie.
+Because Heyborne did not smoke, he smoked herbal cigarettes and practiced dragging daily for a few weeks before filming.
 Additionally, Heyborne did not have access to a dialect coach so he became familiar with British accents by watching other films.
 Heyborne was concerned that this would make him a target for film critics.
 To save on costs, Little and Abel used World War II reenactors as actors who volunteered to travel to Utah and bring their World War II prop equipment at their own expense.

+Filming

-The film was shot in early 2003 in 30 days in Utah, Wasatch, and Salt Lake counties in Utah.
+Principal photography took place in early 2003 over 30 days in Utah, Wasatch, and Salt Lake counties in Utah.
 Camera angles were carefully positioned to avoid showing the Wasatch mountains on camera to create the illusion of being in the Ardennes.

-They shot the film in January to use the available snow for their set, but they had to use potato flakes when there was not enough snow.
-Moreover, tight filming budgets required actors to do their own film stunts.
+Filming was done in January to use the available snow, but production had to use potato flakes when there was not enough snow.
+Moreover, a tight filming budget required actors to do their own stunts.
 Snow and freezing temperatures were challenges to filming, which was worsened by the period clothing costumes.